Mini Oreo Cheesecake Cupcakes

-- Bake at a lower temperature than usual 275-300°F to get a lighter color and avoid browning or cracking.
+- Bake at a low temperature (275-300°F) to get a lighter color and avoid browning or cracking.
 Here are pictures showing them baked at different temperatures.

 - If you want a substitute for sour cream, greek yogurt or any thick yogurt will work well.

 - To make this recipe lighter and healthier, use light cream cheese and nonfat sour cream.

 WATCH HOW TO MAKE MINI OREO CHEESECAKE CUPCAKES: